-You’ll also be opening up the soil which makes for better air, water and fertiliser penetration to the grass roots – which is essential for healthy grass growth – and it’s also very effective for removing weeds and creeping grass from the soil so they’re left lying on the surface to be mowed off.
+You’ll also be opening up the soil which makes for better air, water and fertiliser penetration to the grass roots – which is essential for healthy grass growth – and it’s also very effective for removing weeds and creeping grass from the soil.

-Thatch is removed much more easily and effectively when using lawn scarifiers equipped with steel blades.c They cut into the soil and open up the surface making it easier for the thatch to be pulled away.
+Thatch is removed much more easily and effectively when using petrol or electric lawn scarifiers equipped with steel blades or tines.
+They cut into the soil and open up the surface making it easier for the thatch to be pulled away.
 To see my list of Best Lawn Scarifiers and Rakes click on this link.
 In each review I have included the pros and cons or each garden too, who they are suitable for, where to purchase them etc to help you with your decision.

-Now if your lawn if prone to moss, wet, shaded or even on clay soil, then you’ll have to do your fair share of raking from time to time.
+Now if your lawn if prone to moss, wet, shade or has high levels of clay soil, then you’ll have to do your fair share of raking from time to time.

-The majority of people will need to water their lawn every three days (so about twice a week) but this can change depending on your soil type.
+The majority of people will need to water their lawn on a regular basis, depending on the weather, season and their soil type.

-If you have a clay based soil then you’ll be fine watering just once a week but if you have a sand based soil then you’ll need to water every three days.
+If you have a clay based soil then you’ll be fine watering just once a week, but if you have a sand based soil then you’ll need to water more often.

 You also want to keep an eye out for the weather as it of course affects how often you water.
-If you’re having dry weather then water a little more frequently and if you’re having wet weather then water a little less frequently.
+If you’re having dry weather then water a little more frequently, and if you’re having wet weather then watering will be required less frequently, if at all.

 How to Water Properly

-To promote deeper root growth, strength and better resistant to disease, you want to water deeply.
-Watering a little on a daily basis actually causes damage to the lawn as it can promote fungus and disease.
+To promote deeper root growth, strength and better resistance to disease, you want to water deeply.
+Watering a little on a daily basis can actually causes damage to the lawn, as it can promote fungus and disease.